-The Department of Education, Culture and Employment (ECE), through the Advanced Education division, administers the Northwest Territories Apprenticeship, Trades and Occupation Certification (AOC) Program.
+The Department of Education, Culture and Employment (ECE), through the Labour Development and Standards division, administers the Northwest Territories Apprenticeship, Trades and Occupation Certification (AOC) Program.
 ECE supports the development, maintenance and delivery of designated trade and occupation training programs that contribute to the development of a skilled northern workforce.

 The ATOCB provides advice and is the link between the department and industry, facilitating a strong partnership leading to qualified apprentices and a skilled workforce.
 There are also five Trades Advisory Committees for the carpentry, plumbing, electrical, heavy equipment technician and housing maintainer trades.
 The Trades Advisory Committees are made up of representatives from industry.
 The Advisory Committees provide assistance to ECE by ensuring industry standards are met.